dharmesh-khandelwal/news-scraper-service/README.md

 ## How to run

+`Note: Once application starts, scraping will continue in background thread.
+Swagger can still be used to interact with api during this time.`

+Application swagger can be found at http://localhost:8080/swagger-ui.html#/News_Scrapper

-1. Using maven plugin
+1. Run using maven plugin

 To run by maven plugin, run below command:
 ```
 mvn spring-boot:run
 ```

-2. Using Executable Jar
+2. Run using executable jar

 To create excutable jar, run below command:
 ```